bjornharrtell/extjs/docs/guides/command_reference/README.md

   * `--set`, `-s` - Selects files from on a previously saved set (ignores other options)
   * `--tag`, `-t` - Selects all files with the specified '//@tag' values

+### Syntax

+    sencha compile include [options]

 ## sencha compile intersect

+This command produces as in the current set the files that are contained in all of the specified input sets.
+Alternatively, this command can include files that are present in a present in a certain minimum number of sets.

+This command only operates on saved sets (unlike most other set operations).

 ### Options